csc301-winter-2020/team-project-4-harvard-medical-school/deliverable-1/planning.md

 The majority of our team is already well acquainted with Express, React, Node.js, TypeScript, and Heroku, having used such technologies to develop web applications in previous courses (mainly CSC309).

 We have decided to host our application's database on AWS, as our designated database architect has extensive experience with this technology.
 Our partner has notified us that he is willing to pay the costs of maintaining our AWS database while the product is under development.

+We plan to test our application mainly through manual QA, Jest JavaScript Testing, and React Testing Library because these were the most recommended and oft-used testing libraries for the technologies we are using.

 Our application will require an OCR solution to recognize user handwriting.
 We plan to use Google’s Cloud Vision API, as we have personally tested it as a team and deemed it accurate enough in handling our inputs.
 Amazon S3 Object Storage will be used for image storage.